diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 To access S3 in Spark, you should first set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to your S3 credentials.
 You can create these credentials from the Amazon Web Services console.
 Then pass a path starting with s3n:// to Spark’s file input methods, of the form s3n://bucket/path-within-bucket.
 As with all the other filesystems, Spark supports wildcard paths for S3, such as s3n://bucket/my-files/*.txt.

 #### HDFS
 The Hadoop Distributed File System (HDFS) is a popular distributed filesystem with which Spark works well.
-HDFS is designed to work on commodity hardware and be resilient to node failure while providing high data throughput.
-Spark and HDFS can be collocated on the same machines, and Spark can take advantage of this data locality to avoid network overhead.
+HDFS is designed to work on commodity hardware and be resilient to node failure while providing high data throughput. `Spark and HDFS can be collocated on the same machines, and Spark can take advantage of this data locality to avoid network overhead`.

-Using Spark with HDFS is as simple as specifying hdfs://master:port/path for your input and output.
+Using Spark with HDFS is as simple as specifying `hdfs://master:port/path` for your input and output.

 #### Structured Data with Spark SQL
 Spark SQL is a component added in Spark 1.0 that is quickly becoming Spark’s preferred way to work with structured and semistructured data.
 By structured data, we mean data that has a schema — that is, a consistent set of fields across data records.
 Spark SQL supports multiple structured data sources as input, and because it understands their schema, it can `efficiently read only the fields you require from these data sources`.

-In all cases, we give Spark SQL a SQL query to run on the data source (selecting some fields or a function of the fields), and we get back an RDD of Row objects, one per record.
+In all cases, we give Spark SQL a SQL query to run on the data source (selecting some fields or a function of the fields), and `we get back an RDD of Row objects, one per record`.
 In Java and Scala, the Row objects allow access based on the column number.
 Each Row has a get() method that gives back a general type we can cast, and specific get() methods for common basic types (e.g., getFloat(), getInt(), getLong(), getString(), getShort(), and getBoolean()).
 In Python we can just access the elements with row[column_number] and row.column_name.

 ##### Apache Hive
 Spark SQL can load any table supported by Hive.